Rules and Regulations

 The Deputy Returning Officer is responsible for the day-to-day oversight and management of the Elections.
 The Deputy Returning Officer has delegated powers from the Returning Officer to enforce Elections Bye-Laws, alongside issue rulings and warnings to those taking part in the Elections.

-This year’s Deputy Returning Officer is Amy Horner, DSU Interim Head of Membership Services.
+Our current Deputy Returning Officer is Amy Horner, Head of Membership Services (De Montfort Students’ Union)

 Key Dates